About This Chapter

 Brush up on English Renaissance literature for the NES ELA exam with these lessons and quizzes.
 You'll find lessons on the life and works of William Shakespeare, Christopher Marlowe, Ben Jonson and Edmund Spenser.
 By the end of the chapter, you'll have covered the following:

-- Richard III and Julius Caesar
+- Exploring the facts, history and fiction of William Shakespeare's Richard III and Julius Caesar

-- Plays of Christopher Marlowe
+- Examining the biography and plays of Christopher Marlowe

 Chapter topics are broken down into short video lessons that concisely explain each of these author's works in less than ten minutes.
 Use the written transcripts to follow along or for review purposes.
-Test what you've learned and gauge what you still need to work on with lesson quizzes and a chapter exam.
+Test what you've studied and gauge what you still need to work on with lesson quizzes and a chapter exam.

 1. Introduction to Renaissance Literature: Characterizing Authors and Works